Khedubaba/node-rest-shop/README.md

 # node-rest-shop
-A Node.js RESTful API Tutorial Project (Build a simple shop API)
+A simple RESTful API for e-commerce tasks.